-Aluminum hardware should be washed periodically with soap and water to keep it clean.
-If the boat is used in salt water or polluted water, aluminum hardware should be washed with soap and water after each use.
+Periodically wash aluminum hardware with soap and water to keep it clean.
+If the boat is used in salt water or polluted water, wash aluminum hardware with soap and water after each use.
 Salt water allowed to remain on aluminum will penetrate the metal and corrode the aluminum.